Tenhou Mahjong Server: A Warning for New Players [Online vs Offline]

 I've seen plenty of 9-10 dan players go broke very easily in high stakes games against people who aren't even that much better than them, but are just used to having a better "sense" for different types of showdowns.

 One-Trick-Ponies are very real and they exist in most online games.
-There's nothing bad about that, it just depends on what your goal is with the game.
+There's nothing bad about that, it just depends on what your goal is with playing the game.

 This is why you should not play purely by relying on "sense" or "feeling" but by understanding proper game theory, statistics, and strategy.
 If you still want to play "only by experience," try mixing in some other rulesets as well for good measure.